abderox/BEAUTIFUL-IMPORTS/README.md

 ## DISCLAIMER

 - 👋 Please pardon me, as this is my first time creating an extension for Visual Studio Code.
 I have limited knowledge and expertise, so I appreciate your patience.
-- It is recommended to format your document using the widely-known shortcut `Alt+Shift+F` before utilizing this extension `ctrl+Shift+J`.
+- 🔔 It is recommended to format your document using the widely-known shortcut `Alt+Shift+F` before utilizing this extension `ctrl+Shift+J`.

 ## Overview

-This extension formats JavaScript imports to be more readable.
+- This extension is designed to format JavaScript elements that may not be formatted by other formatters.
+- Although it was initially intended to format imports, it has expanded its capabilities.

 ## Features

 - The Beautiful imports extension is designed to improve the readability of JavaScript files by formatting imports.
 - In particular, it formats inline imports with more than `3 (default value)` elements to be displayed vertically, making it easier to read and understand the imports in your code.
-- Automatic sorting.
+- Automatic sorting for imports and exports.
 - Supports both import and require statements.
-- Formats React Componenets' attributes with more or equal to `3 (default value)` elements to be displayed vertically.
+- Formats html tags ,React Componenets' attributes with more or equal to `3 (default value)` elements to be displayed vertically.

 ## Usage